 Please enjoy the photos of anglers who we have recently had the pleasure of spending time with here aboard the Marlin My Darlin.
 Fishing remains good and a wide variety of species of fish continue to be available here.
 T shirts, sunscreen, and a hat as we like to say.
 Leave the sweater or windbreaker in the closet as only the calendar says we are into the fall.

 Tight lines.
-Rick, Matt, Tommy, JJ and Cameron.
+JJ, Matt, Tommy, JJ and Cameron.
 See you on the rip.